-The top attractions for kids in this part of town are the small, independent shops, the fantastic Parc des Bastions (which has a wall with massive carvings of the main reformers that shaped Geneva’s religious beliefs) and some interesting sights including the Old Arsenal and Maison Tavel.
+The most kid-friendly attractions in this part of town are the small, independent shops, the fantastic Parc des Bastions (which has a wall with massive carvings of the main reformers that shaped Geneva’s religious beliefs) and some interesting sights including the Old Arsenal and Maison Tavel.

 A curiosity your kids might enjoy: a big part of Frankenstein’s story is set in Geneva.
 Mary Shelley, the author, spent some time in Geneva during a trip to Europe she took in 1818 and here is where she came up with the idea for her book.

 Play in Geneva’s many parks

 In the old town, the most impressive is Parc Des Bastions, but you have some gorgeous green spaces also along the lake, namely the Jardin Anglais and the Parc des Eaux vives.

 Top tip for families visiting Geneva with kids: the left bank of the lake is a kids paradise stretching from the Jardin Anglais all the way up to the Parc des Eaux Vives, a few minutes walk up the road.
 Along this stretch, you will find Geneva’s marina, with boats and ducks, the children’s beach (baby plage), a vintage merry go round and many ice cream sellers.
 You can read more in detail about our itinerary in this area here.